 - Place 1 Tbsp. coconut oil in a large skillet over medium-high heat.
 Add the turkey and cook 2 to 4 minutes on each side until browned and cooked through.
 Transfer to a warm serving platter.

-- Heat the olive oil in same skillet over medium heat.
+- Heat a tablespoon of coconut oil in same skillet over medium heat.
 Add the onion and stir about 1 minute to soften.
 Add the figs, 1/3 cup water, and lime zest, cooking and stirring 2 to 3 minutes or until the liquid evaporates.

 - Remove from heat; stir in the orange sections, ginger, parsley, lime juice, and honey.
-Adjust the consistency with a tablespoon of extra virgin olive oil.
+Adjust the consistency with a tablespoon of extra virgin coconut oil.
 Serve over turkey.

 This recipe makes 4 servings.